Sebbe/sebbe.github.com/_posts/2017-03-20-creating-your-own-facets.md

 }
 ```

-If you set the matching number to false, then you can leave out the _filters, and in the Get method just return the CustomFacet.
+If you earlier set the "matching number" property to false, then you can leave out the _filters, and in the Get method just return the CustomFacet.

 To get matching numbers working, create a new class that inherits from "GetContentsByFacet" and set the key to the same as the GroupName, in our case it is in the "CustomFacetConstants.PromotionStatus" the complete class looked like this for me